cardano-scaling/alba/design/design.md

 ### Interfaces

-Peras and Leios are implemented in Haskell and thus require bindings to our Rust implementation.
+Some larger protocols (e.g., Peras and Leios) are implemented in Haskell and thus require bindings to our Rust implementation.
-Mithril is implemented in Rust and thus can use our implementation natively.

 Beyond this, there are no other clearly stated requirements.
 The section [below](#proposed-design-choices) describes some design choices for the library's interfaces.